inmanta/inmanta-core/docs/quickstart.rst

     * Specify the branch: ``master``.

 #.
 Go into your new environment.
 #.
 Press *Update & Recompile* (this may take a while, as all dependencies are downloaded).

+    * Now the Inmanta Server downloads the configuration model from github.
+It also downloads all required modules.
+These modules contain the instructions to install specific parts of the setup such as for example `mysql` or `drupal` itself.
+To see the source go `here <https://github.com/inmanta/quickstart>`_, for a more in depth explanation :ref:`see above <qsconfigmodel>`.
+    * When this is done, it compiles all modules together to a new deployment plan.

 #.
-When it is done, press the play button of the new version, or go into the new version and press *Deploy*.
+When the compilation is done, a new version appears.
+This contains the new deployment plan.
+Click on this version to open it.
+You now get a list of all configuration items in this configuration.
 #.
+Press *Deploy* to start rolling out this version.

+    * an agent is now started that SSH's into the virtual machines and starts deploying the drupal server.
+    * it will install the required software and configure it.

-When the deployment is done, you can find your freshly deployed Drupal instance at `http://localhost:8080/ <http://localhost:8080/>`_.
+#.
+When the deployment is done, you can find your freshly deployed Drupal instance at `http://127.0.0.1:8080/ <http://127.0.0.1:8080/>`_.

 Create your own modules